shaikh-mohd-samir/LOGIN-SYSTEM/README.md

 Logout functionality

+hash functions to secure the password

 Responsive design with Bootstrap

 🔹 Purpose:
-This project is useful for learning or demonstrating how to connect PHP with MySQL using MySQLi, handle user sessions, and build an authentication system with a frontend styled in Bootstrap.
+This project is useful for learning or demonstrating how to connect PHP with MySQL using MySQLi, handle user sessions, and build an authentication system with a frontend styled in Bootstrap.it has a hash functions that secure a password..